ezzing/3DLayout-documentation/3-Communication.md

 ### buildingChanged

 This event is triggerd each time a building is changed.
-The event sends the **building.id**
+The event sends back an array with this info:

+    [building.id, building attribute, value]

 ### roofChanged